Before you choose a savings account, ask yourself:

 With a cash ISA you won’t pay tax on the interest you earn, so it’s a great place to start as you’re guaranteed returns on the money you put away.
 Cash ISAs are available as variable rate accounts or fixed rate accounts.

 The interest rate on a variable rate cash ISA can go up and down over time whilst fixed rate cash ISA interest rates are guaranteed not to change for a fixed period.
-The Post Office Money fixed rate cash ISA is named Fixed Rate Cash ISA, whilst the variable rate cash ISA is named Premier Cash ISA.
-These Fixed Rate and Premier Cash ISAs are provided by Family Investments.
+Post Office Money offers fixed rate and variable rate cash ISAs both in branch and online.
+These are called Fixed Rate Cash ISA, Premier Cash ISA and Online ISA.

 Post Office Money cash ISAs are provided by Family Investments.
 Savings in Post Office Money cash ISAs are deposited with Bank of Ireland UK.